nwtgck/handy-sshd/README.md

 ```

 ## Permissions
-There are some permissions.
+**All permissions are allowed when nothing is specified.** There are some permissions.
 * --allow-direct-tcpip
 * --allow-execute
 * --allow-sftp
 * --allow-tcpip-forward

-All permissions are allowed when nothing is specified.

-Specifying `--allow-direct-tcpip` and `--allow-execute` allows only "direct-tcpip" and command executions.
+Specifying `--allow-direct-tcpip` and `--allow-execute` for example allows only them.
 The log shows "allowed: " and "NOT allowed: " permissions as follows.

 ```console